The Guild is run by a Committee elected from the membership, which meets at least 3 times a year. We hold our AGM in December.

 Where can I get a cup of tea/coffee?

 Help yourself to tea and coffee from the kitchen any time during the day.
-Drinks and biscuits are served from the hatch after the talk has finished in the afternoon.
+Drinks and biscuits are served by a couple of volunteers from the hatch after the talk has finished in the afternoon.

 Are there any customs I should know about?